 To a certain extent, we’ve been self-governing when it comes to making decisions on what’s essential in our lives.
 And the evidence shows we’re doing a good job at it.

 But what effect has it had on the auto industry?

 In anticipation of detrimental impacts to the industry, in March the Motor Trades Association of Australia (MTAA) and the Australian Automotive Aftermarket Association (AAAA) began lobbying for the ‘Automotive Supply Chain’ to continue to be recognised as essential services.

-Among a larger list of logistical services, this includes:
+Among a larger list of logistical services, this included: